Meningitis is an inflammation of the fluid and membranes (meninges) surrounding your brain and spinal cord.

 Meningitis complications can be severe.
 The longer you or your child has the disease without treatment, the greater the risk of seizures and permanent neurological damage, including:

-With prompt treatment, even patients with severe meningitis can have good recovery.
+With prompt treatment, even people with severe meningitis can have good recovery.

 Common bacteria or viruses that can cause meningitis can spread through coughing, sneezing, kissing, or sharing eating utensils, a toothbrush or a cigarette.